 A baby’s sleep cycle differs from that of adults.
-An average adult sleep cycle is around 90 minutes, where as a baby’s sleep cycles are around 50-60 minutes for the first 9 months of their life.
-During the REM stage of sleep (the light sleep at the start of the sleep cycle) an infant’s brain is developing and consolidating cognitive and physical skills that they have learnt throughout their awake periods. science of baby sleep
+An average adult sleep cycle is around 90 minutes, whereas a baby’s sleep cycles are around 50-60 minutes for the first 9 months of their life.
+During the REM stage of sleep (the light sleep at the start of the sleep cycle) an infant’s brain is developing and consolidating cognitive and physical skills that they have learned throughout their awake periods. science of baby sleep

 Naps are incredibly important for babies and having one nap doesn’t compensate for another.
 There is more REM sleep in the morning nap, which helps with brain maturation and mental and emotional restoration.
 There is more deep sleep in the afternoon nap, which makes it more restful and physically restorative.
 This means that it is important to prioritize both naps for completely different reasons. science of baby sleep

 As you likely know, newborn babies sleep anywhere, anytime and for varying lengths of time.
 But often around 4 months, their naps are short as they learn to cope with the change to their sleep cycles.
 The morning nap is the one that usually starts to extend first into a nice long restorative nap, and then the midday nap after that.

 Helping your baby sleep.

 As much as a little newborn makes sleep look easy, past the newborn phase babies may not be able to go to sleep easily and fall back to sleep at awakenings overnight.
 This is why establishing healthy sleep habits from early on, helps them transition to more adult-like sleep at around 4 months.
 Although this doesn’t always guarantee you are spared the 4-month regression, sorry!
 You can help your baby sleep by ensuring your baby naps and goes down for the night at the right time, teaching him/her to fall asleep on their own, and providing the best environment for safe restorative sleep.